brunogaldos/Mobile-robot-controller-/README.md

 ## Setup Instructions

 1. **Clone Repositories:**

-   - Create a workspace and inside it, create a `src` directory.
-   - Clone each package into the `src` directory.
+   - Clone the repository into your directory.

-2. **Build and Source:**
+3. **Build and Source:**
-   - Build the packages inside the workspace.
+   - Build the docker image inside the workspace.
    - Source the workspace.

-3. **Launch Simulation Package kairos:**
+4. **Launch Simulation Package kairos:**
    - A) For differential robot:
    - Execute the following command:
      ```sh